A Complete Guide on How to Develop a DeFi Aggregator

 With a unique, eye-pleasing design and an unusual approach to the use of space, DeFi saver gives much valuable information to users about their assets’ performance and returns.
 Information is available from MakerDAO, Compound, and Aave, always giving a complete snapshot of various protocols’ current operations.

 How to Build a DEX Aggregator?

-Once you decide to develop your own DeFi aggregator, it’s critical to understand the phases that your project should pass, from an idea to a market launch.
+Once you decide to develop your own DEX or DeFi aggregator, it’s critical to understand the phases that your project should pass, from an idea to a market launch.
 Such platforms have to guarantee complete security to users to be successful and at the same time possess a sleek, intuitive design for better usability.
 Thus, all phases and project aspects require careful planning with a qualified blockchain development team.

 The discovery stage is essential in all large-scale, costly projects as you need to double-check that there is an audience and a demand for such products.
 Once you research the niche, you see what your competitors have, the pros and cons of their resources, the current gaps in the competitor platforms, and what unique value you can deliver with your project.
 Based on this, you can determine your project’s specifications and formulate a technical task for developers.

 Design is crucial as it allows users to navigate through your aggregator easily and quickly.
 If your resource is navigable and intuitive, you can attract many more users and build a loyal audience.
 Complex, cumbersome interfaces usually push users away as they may confuse people, complicating their trading operations.

 All DeFi aggregators have smart contracts at their basis, which enables their automated, decentralized functioning.
 Thus, the task of blockchain developers is to build proper algorithms for the aggregator’s daily operations, including the blockchain platform for the aggregator and interoperability protocols enabling the integration of multiple DEXs on one platform.